wielkiborsuk/vim-http-client/README.md

 To check if you have Python support, try `vim --version | grep +python`.

 To check if you have the `requests` library, try `python -c 'import requests'`.
 If you get an error, try `pip install requests` to get the library.
-Many distros ships Python support with Vim and the `requests` library with Python.
+Many distros ship Python support with Vim and the `requests` library with Python.

 Once you have these, use your favorite Vim plugin manager to install `aquach/vim-http-client`!